Lactobacillus is a probiotic strain found in yogurt.

 Scientists at University College Cork, Ireland, reported in the journal Gut Microbes that Bifidobacterium infantis 35624 may also have benefits for patients with psoriasis and chronic fatigue syndrome.

-Bifidobacterium infantis 35624 is a probiotic available in the USA for fortifying the digestive system.
+Bifidobacterium infantis 35624 is a probiotic available in the United States (U.S.) for fortifying the digestive system.

-There are also products available which are probiotic-fortified such as juices, chocolates, flour and cereal.
+Probiotic-fortified products are also available, such as juices, chocolates, flour, and cereal.